Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 Most of the training will be carried out by you the employer and you will work with an approved training provider, who will manage the apprentice’s training and assessment programme.

-For more information on how to recruit an apprentice, visit the Apprenticeship (external link) section of the Careers Wales website.
+For more information on how to recruit an apprentice, visit the Apprenticeship (external link) section of the Business Wales website.